superdrdood/veizy11ty/posts/2013/07/jet-set-radio-hd/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "jetsetradio01-logo.jpg"
+excerpt: "Over the past week I’ve been playing Jet Set Radio HD and I thought that’s as good a thing as any to blog about, so let’s shake it!"
 ---
 _This was originally published on my blogspot blog, but am reposting here because I can!_

 Over the past week I've been playing Jet Set Radio HD and I thought that's as good a thing as any to blog about, so let's shake it!